jfgonzalez99/bigDATA/README.md

 # bigDATA

-A python library for big data analysis
+A python library for big data analysis.
+This package is a collection of functions that I have found to be useful in my coursework on big data and machine learning.

 ## Requirements and Installation